EthanHeilman/BlockSizeDebate/README.md

 This allows for third parties to more easily collect information on you, and leak<sup>[2](#footnote2)</sup> it.
 Not only does this open up Bitcoin to regulatory bodies, but also hackers.

+**1.1b OpenTransactions**

+Content pending research...

-**1.1b Lightning Networks/StrawPay**
+**1.1c Lightning Networks/StrawPay**

 Each of these are decentralized versions of the above, designed to reduce the amount of trust needed.
 Using payment channels allows it to use much less room on the blockchain, however, leading to a higher overall transaction rate.

-*1.1b.1 Security Concerns*
+*1.1c.1 Security Concerns*

-Like with [Off-Chain Third Parties](#Offchain), there are often security concerns sited, such as the ability to steal other parties' funds.<sup>[3](#footnote3)</sup>
+Like with [Off-Chain Third Parties](#Offchain), there are often security concerns sited, such as the ability to steal other parties' funds from Strawpay channels.<sup>[3](#footnote3)</sup>

-*1.1b.2 No Current Implementation*
+*1.1c.2 No Current Implementation*

-Because there is no current implementation of it, there is no way to be certain this system is a sure solution.
+Because there is no current implementation of it, there is no way it can be used if needed in the near future.

-*1.1b.3 Needs Protocol Changes*

-This is not a very widely used argument, as it's easily solvable, but it is a hurdle to overcome.

 Argument2 Con: Miners/Full Nodes Cannot Handle Expansion
 =========